MUSC: Music (Undergraduate)

 MUSC 1025 Music History II (4 Credits)

 In this course, the student will develop an understanding of Western music in an historical context from the early eighteenth century to the end of the twentieth century.
 The student will learn about the elements of music, become knowledgeable about musical works and composers in an historical context, and investigate various musical styles and forms.
 The study will include listening assignments in conjunction with the readings.
 The student will acquire a vocabulary for speaking about music, gain an historical understanding of the roles music plays in Western culture and society, and develop an appreciation for music as a discipline and as an art.
-This study may be taken for introductory or advanced level credit based on a discussion with the instructor.

 Attributes: Arts Gen Ed, Liberal